The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Introduction

 Observations of the companion frequency distribution of protostars have found a bimodal distribution \citep{tobin_vla_2016, tobin_vlaalma_2022}.
-For the Perseus molecular cloud, \citet{tobin_vla_2016} finds a peak at approximately $75\au$ and $3000\au$.
-The authors suggested that the peak at $75\au$ is caused by disc-fragmentation, while the peak at $3000\au$ is likely caused by fragmentation of protostellar cores.
-They hypothesise that core-fragmentation is a dominant mechanism for system with separations $>200\au$.
+For the Perseus molecular cloud, \citet{tobin_vla_2016} find a peak at approximately $75\au$ and $3000\au$.
+The authors suggest that the peak at $75\au$ is caused by disc fragmentation, while the peak at $3000\au$ is likely caused by fragmentation of protostellar cores.
+They hypothesise that core fragmentation is a dominant mechanism for systems with separations $>200\au$.
 However, the authors also hypothesise that the lack of binaries with separations $>1000\au$ may be due to rapid in-spiralling to lower separations.

 Surveys of circumstellar disc sizes find the average radius to be $\leq$75~au \citep{cox_protoplanetary_2017, ansdell_alma_2018} for low-mass young stars and the very large and massive discs that could fragment to form stars are uncommon.
-While there is evidence that disc-fragmentation can form close binaries, it is unlikely to be the sole source of binaries with separations of $\sim$10s of au.
+While there is evidence that disc fragmentation can form close binaries, it is unlikely to be the sole source of binaries with separations of $\sim$10s of AU.

-In this work we investigate the contributions of core-fragmentation and dynamical capture to the origin of the observed bimodal separation distribution.
-We run multiple simulations of star formation from giant molecular clouds with different initial masses, to investigate how the environment may influence formation pathways for multiple star systems, and orbital evolution of these systems.
+In this work, we investigate the contributions of core fragmentation and dynamical capture to the origin of the observed bimodal separation distribution.
+We ran multiple simulations of star formation from giant molecular clouds with different initial masses, to investigate how the environment may influence formation pathways for multiple star systems, and the orbital evolution of these systems.

-In \Cref{sec:method} we cover the \texttt{RAMSES} code and the simulation set up.
-In \Cref{sec:results} we look at the formation and evolution of the multiple star systems that form, including a comparison with observations.
+In \Cref{sec:method} we summarise the \texttt{RAMSES} code and the simulation setup.
+In \Cref{sec:results} we look at the formation and evolution of the multiple star systems that form, and in \Cref{sec:obs_comparison} we include a comparison with observations.
 In \Cref{sec:discussion} we discuss the overall results of this work and the implications.
 In \Cref{sec:caveats} we discuss some of the limitations of this paper and suggestions for future work.